 I also note that the Math department made MATH 344+344L for non-math majors.
 MATH 544 is tailored for math majors.
 So, it will be more heavy on proofs.

-- A: No. As our CS clusters page states, the graduation requirement for CS majors is to take 9 credit ours of classes in some other major, which we call the application area.
+- A: No. As our CS clusters page states, the graduation requirement for CS majors is to take 9 credit ours of classes in some other major, which we call the application area, and to take 9 credit hours of CSCE 500-level electives.
 The clusters are optional.

 - A: Check the list of pre-approved Liberal Arts classes.

 - A: No. No double-counting of any kind is allowed within the majors.

 - A: Yes.
 You have to take all the courses required by both your major and the Data Science Minor.
 Several classes are in both lists.
 That is fine.
 Except that:

 CS and CE majors cannot double-count any course as both a Major Elective (aka 500-level elective) and a Data Science minor course.
 For example, if you take CSCE 587 you can count it towards your Major or towards your minor, but not both.